ericalmeida/EAfinalproject/README.md

 # EAfinalproject
 This final project is for a Big Data Analysis course at the University of Rhode Island.
 In this github repository I have the files and my final report on my analysis of Staphylococcus aureus and Corynebacterium striatum co-culture.
 I was not able to upload the raw reads from sequencing using single-end 50bp reads on an Illumina HiSeq 2500 system because the files were too large.
 I have uploaded the htseq-count in txt files called treated and untreated.
 I also have uploaded my Rstudio scripts for the DESeq2 analysis of my data.
 I made four graphs for the analysis of the data and they are within my final report.
+I uploaded a csv table with all the genes and their fold change and p value.
+This is the table that I used for my analysis.